Skip to main content

 What browsers support the fetchpriority attribute?

-The fetchpriority attribute is supported in most modern browsers like Chrome, Safari, and Edge.
+The fetchpriority attribute is supported in most modern browsers like Chrome, Safari, Firefox, and Edge.
+Firefox added support most recently, in October 2024.

 How to check if the fetchpriority attribute could make your website faster